Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Other Transportation

-Consumer interaction in categories such as bus, railway, and maritime transport, excluding air transport, followed a fluctuating course.
-A decline was observed in this category in the first week of March, which increased in the second week, and a significant decrease in interaction was seen, especially in the last week of March.
+Consumer interactions in categories such as bus, railway, and maritime transport, excluding air transport, followed a fluctuating trend.
+The downward trend observed in the first week of March increased in the second week, followed by a significant decrease in interactions, especially in the last week of March.
 It is thought that the negative trend in the sector will increase over time.

 Sports Media

-Sports media entered a more serious downward trend than other media categories due to the cancellation of leagues in Turkey and Europe.
+Sports media entered a more serious downward trend due to the cancellation of Turkey and European leagues.
 It is anticipated that this negative trend will continue unless different and creative content is produced.

 Betting

-A sharp decline was also observed in betting sites, similar to sports media.
-When the leagues in Turkey and Europe were canceled, these sites tried to maintain interaction by highlighting foreign leagues and different branches.
-The cessation of these activities may lead to an increase in the downward trend in betting sites.
+A sharp decline was also observed on betting sites, similar to sports media.
+With the cancellation of Turkey and European leagues, these sites attempted to maintain interaction by highlighting foreign leagues and different sports.
+The cessation of these activities may lead to an increase in the downward trend on betting sites.

 Those with Interaction Rates Decreasing Between 30% – 50%